For more information contact:

 - Appendix 2: Comdata Transaction Detail Report Instructions

 Washington State University has implemented a fuel card system provided by a contract with the Comdata Corporation.
-Authorized University departments and personnel may use a University-issued fuel credit card at fuel vendor locations that accept MasterCard and are listed as allowable locations/vendors on the Comdata Merchant Locator website at:
+Authorized University departments and personnel may use a University-issued fuel credit card fuel supplier locations that accept MasterCard and are listed as allowable locations/suppliers.
+A Washington State Merchant Locator Tool is available from the Accounts Payable Comdata Fuel Card website.

-Use of the fuel credit card at a location not included in the allowable vendor list will cause the card to be declined.
+Use of the fuel credit card at a location not included in the allowable supplier list causes the card to be declined.

 Fuel credit cards are to be used to fuel University-owned vehicles and equipment only.